How to nomad America, 6 myths busted, starting with vanlife

 Myth #1 – Vanlife is the only life

-I can not count how many times people have assumed that because I am nomadic, I live in a van.
+I can not count how many times people have assumed that I live in a van because I am nomadic.
 Don’t get me wrong, vanlife is certainly one way to nomad America, but it is NOT the only way.
 Modern-day nomads live in a variety of housing situations including long-term Airbnbs, housing for traveling nurses (like Furnished Finders), boats, furnished apartments, unfurnished apartments, vacation rentals, and the homes of friends or family, to name a few.

-Myth #2 – You’ll have to quit your job to nomad America
+Myth #2 – You’ll have to quit your job to nomad in America

 Saguaro National Park – Arizona

 Another common concern about working on the road is that you won’t be able to get good enough Internet to do your job.
 I understand the concept of bandwidth anxiety more than most, however, you can easily mitigate this risk.
 I always call ahead to check on the signal strength for each housing arrangement.
-In a few cases, I’ve utilized my Netgear Nighthawk Wifi Extender and, as a backup, I always keep a Verizon Hotspot close by.
+In a few cases, I’ve utilized my Netgear Nighthawk Wifi Extender to boost a low wifi signal and, as a backup, I always keep a Verizon Hotspot close by.

 Myth #3 – It’ll be lonely